pcarrier/gauth/README.md

 - AES-GCM-256/PEM encrypted file by default.
 - create the file with 0600 permissions.
 - delete (unlink()) the plaintext file.
-- display only the one you need based on the argument given.
+- display only the one you want/need based on the argument given.

 Installation